 The reason I object to causes that aim to improve working conditions in Chinese tech mills by protesting and/or boycotting Apple isn’t because I don’t think people deserve a humane employment environment.
 It’s because the rationale that makes up this pressure is half-assed, if it exists at all.
 Because Apple makes the biggest margins on its smartphones and tablets, Apple should empty its pockets into some kind of the rainbow puppy fund which magically improves the lives of workers.
 How that transaction gets created, funded and administered is usually met with some kind of dismissive hand motion on the part of the people who already signed up at SumOfUs.org, and have therefore fully registered their indignation.

-I hate to break it to all the armchair philanthropists out there, but Apple makes upward of a 45% margin on their products is because what people are willing to pay – and in some cases how much wireless carriers subsidize – is far in excess of what these products cost now.
+I hate to break it to all the armchair philanthropists out there, but the reason Apple makes upward of a 45% margin on their products is because what people are willing to pay – and in some cases how much wireless carriers subsidize – is far in excess of what these products cost now.
 The reason the iPhone can leverage large subsidies out of carriers started because Apple spent an enormous amount of effort and several years to build a non-shit mobile phone.
 Once it was designed, they shopped their product around confidently, and got Heismanned by Verizon before falling into the arms of AT&T, who signed them into an exclusive agreement.
-If you recall, the first iPhone wasn’t subsidized by AT&T. Enough people paid full price for it that Apple was able to parley its success into a subsidy, probably at the expense of market freedom that let the army of shitpile Android knock-offs bust down Verizon’s and other carriers’ doors.
-Apple commands its margins because it built a superior, minimalist piece of consumer electronics kit vacuum-packed into Apple incredible App Store ecosystem, sold in the most pristine retail environment and supported in a way that earns the company best-in-class consumer satisfaction awards every year.
+This exclusivity came at the expense of Apple’s ability to market its device to other carriers, something that led directly to the army of shitpile Android knock-offs busting down Verizon’s and other carriers’ doors.
+If you recall, the first iPhone wasn’t even subsidized by AT&T. Enough people paid full price for it that Apple was able to parley its success into a subsidy.
+Apple commands its margins because it built a superior, minimalist piece of consumer electronics kit vacuum-packed into Apple incredible App Store ecosystem, sold in the most pristine retail environments and supported in a way that earns the company best-in-class customer satisfaction awards every year.
 In other words, they didn’t trip and fall into their current success – they earned it.

 - Contact all the manufacturers of devices that use foreign labor to assemble their wares.
 Here’s a partial list, from our friends at Wikipedia: